i-manolov/Blog/_posts/2015-07-30-password-reset.md

 title: Password Reset in Nodejs
 description: "In this tutorial, we will create a login module along with a signup and password functionality in Nodejs using Sequelizer with Postgresql"
 headline: "Password Reset in Nodejs"
-categories: Nodejs Express Sequelize Nodemailer Postgresql
+categories: Blog
 tags:
   - Nodejs
+  - Express
+  - Sequelize
+  - Postgresql
+  - Nodemailer
 imagefeature: "password-reset3.jpg"
 imagecredit: http://cryptobizmagazine.com/
 imagecreditlink: "http://cryptobizmagazine.com/wp-content/uploads/2014/06/shutterstock_122234134-medium.jpg"